-The projected federal government spending of 2021 is $6.8 Trillion.
+The projected federal government spending for 2021 is $6.8 Trillion.
 This figure is higher than any budget in the history of the United States.
-Due to this, American colleges can secure more funding from the government than ever before.
+Due to this, American colleges can secure more funding from the federal government than ever before.
 But only some colleges in America have been able to secure a significant increase in governmental awards.
-This article will highlight 30 American colleges that have been particularly successful in benefiting from new federal and state funding opportunities.
+This article will highlight 30 American colleges.
+These are schools that have benefited significantly from new federal and state funding opportunities.

 A range of funding in 2021 has specifically enabled colleges in the United States to gain increased revenues.
-For instance, in May, the Department of Education released $36 billion in funding to colleges and students through the American Rescue Plan Act.
-Additionally, in July, the same department announced $3.2 Billion in emergency relief funds for students and historic/under-resourced institutions.
-And by the end of 2021, further legislation that would provide a range of educational funding, such as $10 billion for colleges to improve their public transportation systems, was nearing passage into law.
+In May, the Department of Education released $36 billion in funding to colleges and students through the American Rescue Plan Act.
+In July, the same department announced $3.2 Billion in emergency relief funds for students and historic/under-resourced institutions.
+By the end of 2021, further legislation that would provide a range of educational funding was nearing passage into law.
+This included $10 billion for colleges to improve their public transportation systems.

-But the advantages that colleges in the US can gain due to increased funding go further than money targeted explicitly toward education.
-For example, science research funding is also undergoing a significant investment set to impact colleges in 2022 positively.
-This ranking considered a range of means by which colleges have gained funding via the government.
+But the advantages colleges in the US can gain due to increased funding go further than money targeted explicitly toward education.
+For example, science research is also undergoing a significant investment.
+This ranking is considered a range of means by which colleges have gained funding via the government.
 Colleges do not just need to have used education-specific funding to have been included in this list.
-Instead, the colleges need to demonstrate that the government funding they have secured benefits their students, faculty, staff, and the wider community.
-Another important consideration for inclusion in this ranking based on future funding opportunities is whether or not the college is proactively attempting to continue increasing funding in 2022 and beyond.
-Colleges that can demonstrate that their ability to secure financing is likely to continue in the future have been given the highest rankings.
+Instead, the colleges must show that the funding they have secured benefits their students, faculty, staff, and the wider community.
+Another important consideration for inclusion in this ranking based on future funding opportunities is whether the college is proactively attempting to increase funding.
+Colleges that can prove their ability to secure financial aid in the future have been given the highest rankings.

-Any one of the 30 colleges in this ranking is a strong choice for a student who wants to attend an institution that knows how to secure government funding successfully.
+The 30 colleges in this ranking are strong choices for students who want to attend an institution that knows how to secure federal government funds successfully.
 But it’s also possible that none of the colleges are right for you.
 If this is the case, this ranking can still be a vital resource in your college search.
-Each entry summarized what funding the college is accessing and how it is being implemented.
-These have been included to contrast and compare with your own college options.
-If any college that you’re considering is securing government funding with similar levels of success as the 30 ahead, that indicates that it’s a strong college choice.
+Each entry summarized what funding the college is accessing from the federal government and how it is being implemented.
+These have been included to contrast and compare with your college options.
+If any college you’re considering is securing funding with similar levels of success as the 30 ahead, that indicates that it’s a strong college choice.

-Research for the entries in this article consists of recent sources that highlight colleges that are benefiting from government funding.
-In addition to these current sources, we have also researched older sources that indicate the colleges that have previously secured high levels of government funding.
-After identifying the colleges in both types of sources, we conducted further research to understand how they have increased government funding in 2021 plan to increase government funding in the future.
-Here is the complete list of sources:
+Research for the entries in this article consists of recent sources that highlight colleges that are benefiting from financial aid in the form of federal government funds.
+Aside from these current sources, we have also researched older sources that list the colleges that have secured high levels of government funds in the past.
+After identifying the colleges in both types of sources, we conducted further research to understand how they plan to increase funding and financial aid from the federal government in the future.

 Our ranking, from 30 to one, is here: